benfrick/docs-portfolio/doc/commerce/mobile/post-purchase/use-order.md

 ### Executing the Request

-Sample CURL for Guest List Order Details by (order) ID C00011554850 for a guest shopping in the US in the english language:
+Sample CURL for Guest List Order Details by (order) ID C00011554850 for a guest shopping in the US in the English language:

 ```
 curl -X GET \